 We already know about the negative effects of stress.
 But what about burnout symptoms specifically?
 Conclusive research is still underway, but recent studies are emerging that identify some seriously harmful symptoms of burnout.

 One 2017 study found that burnout is associated with occupational issues like job dissatisfaction and absenteeism.
 Even further, it outlined alarming psychological and physical consequences.
-Potential health hazards range from fatigue, insomnia, and depressive symptoms to obesity, type 2 diabetes, heart disease, and even early mortality.
+Potential health hazards range from fatigue, insomnia, and mood imbalances to significant weight gain, chronic blood sugar imbalances, cardiovascular complications, and even early mortality.
 Another study suggests that it can potentially lead to substance abuse.

 With such massive repercussions, it’s crucial to recognize the signs of burnout.